 You can make a difference!
 Register today, and be prepared to help tomorrow.

 To join the Medical Reserve Corps of Dutchess County, please use the following link to complete each step of the membership process.
-Register Online as an MRC Volunteer
+Want to Register as a New Volunteer in NYS - ServNY?
+View or download this quick reference card (.pdf)

 If you need further assistance, or have any questions, please contact: